Jerry Lynn: Professional wrestling style and legacy

 Lynn uses the Cradle Piledriver as his finishing move.
 According to him, he used the move after a recommendation from Nova, who was inspired by Dynamite Kid.

 Former wrestler Lance Storm described Lynn as "Academy Award winning supporting actor.
 One of the greatest actors of all time, who was just never cast in that lead role", while sports journalist Dave Meltzer described him as "one of the most underrated workers of the last quarter century".

-Other media

-Since October 28, 2018, Lynn, Mikey Whipwreck and Mike Freland, have co-hosted a podcast named Front Row Material.